 African Americans are more likely to be presumed guilty.

-According to the Equal Justice Institute, North Carolina has lynched at least 132 African Americans.
+According to the Equal Justice Initiative, North Carolina has lynched at least 132 African Americans.
 The Equal Justice Iniative believes there are thousands more undocumented lynchings in the United States.
 The threat of death didn’t end with the practice of lynching.
 It persisted in our courtrooms.
 Before Furman v.
 Georgia, a 1972 Supreme Court case that declared the death penalty unconstitutional, 80 percent of North Carolina’s executions were of defendants of color, sometimes with little or no evidence connecting them to the crime of which they were accused

 Since Furman, ten people have been exonerated after being sentenced to death in North Carolina.
 Of the ten exonerees, eight are Black, one is Latino, and one is white.
 The most common reasons for wrongful convictions include false accusations and witnesses lying in court, police and prosecutor misconduct, and misleading forensic evidence.

 A 2017 national study found that when exonerees were Black, their cases were 22 percent more likely to include police misconduct than the cases of white exonerees.
 Five of the Black men – Levon “Bo” Jones, Jonathan Hoffman, Glen Edward Chapman, Samuel Poole, Anthony Carey, John Thomas Alford, and Christopher Spicer – were convicted of crimes with white victims.
 In 2006, three psychologists found that, in cases where the victim is white, Black defendants are more likely to be sentenced to death the more they have stereotypically Black features.
 Essentially, when charged with the death of a white person, Black men look more “death-worthy.”

 Jones, Hoffman, and Spicer were all convicted after the prosecution presented witnesses who were paid and who lied.
 At Glen Chapman’s trial, the prosecutors hid evidence, tampered with witness statements, and the lead investigator lied on the stand.
 Samuel Poole was sentenced to death for burglarizing a white woman’s home.
 There wasn’t enough evidence that he committed the crime, but the jury’s fear of a Black man invading a white woman’s private space was enough to secure a conviction.
 The court then explicitly endorsed the racism that underpinned Poole’s conviction, stating: